hzgyy/hzgyy.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 My name is Yiyang Ge.
 I am a junior student in Zhejiang University majoring in Automation.
 I am currently exchanging at Cornell University.
 My research interests lie in the interplay of Control Theory and Machine Learning.
-Especially using novel data-driven methods like Reinforcement Learning to tackle hard control problem.
+Especially with application in Robotics.

 **I am currently looking for summer research opportunity.
 Please contact me if you think I would be a good fit for an opportunity!**